South Carolina Court Records

 - Legal representative of the couple.

-Applicants who do not fall in any of these categories will be issued marriage statements, which provide general details about the marriage, such as when and where it occured and the location of the county where the license was issued.
+Applicants who do not fall in any of these categories will be issued marriage statements, which provide general details about the marriage, such as when and where it occurred and the location of the county where the license was issued.

-Can You Lookup Online Marriage Records For Free in South Carolina
+Can You Lookup Online Marriage Records For Free in South Carolina?

 Is South Carolina a Common Law State for Marriage?